Mission Control Jobs: Production Monitoring for Rails 8

 Configuration Reference

-Here are all the Mission Control settings worth tuning for production:
+Tune internal_query_count_limit first - it prevents slow dashboard loads on large job tables by capping count queries.
+Here are all the Mission Control settings worth configuring for production:

 # config/initializers/mission_control.rb